What is a Bill of Materials (BOM) and How Do You Create One?

 4 key questions you must answer before creating a bill of materials

 - Will you document consumables in your BOM record?
 Many manufacturers second-guess the decision to include glue, wires, fasteners, and other non-modeled parts like labels and boxes in their BOM record.
 But if the part does not make it into your BOM, it might not make it into your product.
 So take the time to document these parts.

 - How will you attach files to your BOM record?
 As you create your BOM, keep records of supporting documentation like CAD drawings and work instructions.
 It is critical to link these files with their specific component found at the appropriate level of the BOM to avoid confusion, quality issues, and manufacturing scrap and rework.

 - Who is going to use the BOM record?
 It is important to include as many details as possible in your BOM.
 You may never interact face-to-face with some of the people utilizing your BOM, so it should convey all the information they might need throughout the product’s lifecycle.

 - How will you reconcile your BOM record?
 Your BOM record may go through several iterations during the design phase.
 Make sure you can easily compare past and present revisions of the BOM to highlight what has changed.
 You should also be able to easily traverse up or down the indented bill of materials to see all components and subassemblies and how they fit together.
 And, you should be able to see what BOM changes were created by specific, linked engineering change orders (ECOs).
 This allows you to review who and when changes were approved.

 An accurate BOM supports efficient manufacturing processes

-Creating a bill of materials is not only a necessary step in the product development process, it is also what makes your product design a reality.
-Before you create a BOM record, it is important to consider who will utilize the information and how you will maintain and manage all associated product documentation like part datasheets and CAD files.
-Develop more efficient manufacturing practices by capturing detailed part information when creating a bill of materials.
+Creating a bill of materials is not only a necessary step in the product development process, but it is also what makes successful commercialization a reality.
+Before you create a BOM record, consider who will use the information and how you will manage all associated parts and documentation.
+To learn more, click here and check out our free BOM template.